masumsoft/express-cassandra/docs/usage.md

         key:["name"]
     }, function(err, UserModel){
         //the table in cassandra is now created
-        //the models.instance.Person or UserModel can now be used to do operations console.log(models.instance.Person);
+        //the models.instance.Person, UserModel or MyModel can now be used console.log(models.instance.Person);
         console.log(models.instance.Person === UserModel);
+        console.log(models.instance.Person === MyModel);
     });
 });
 ```